 Just imagine the entire breadth of human communication and how we grew up learning what words and phrases meant what.
 It’s amazing that we can communicate in the first place, let alone through cultural and language barriers.

 The message I am conveying to you today may not be the way I want you to interpret it.
-So when other countries and cultures tune in, I wonder what they are hearing and taking away from a program like this.
+So when people from other countries and cultures read this article, I wonder what they are taking away from it?

 Every word you speak means something different to almost everyone.
 Have you ever thought about why you can’t communicate with some people?
 It’s almost as if they are living on a different planet.